 - State or Province: Name of the state or province where your organization is located.

 - Country: The two-letter International Organization for Standardization (ISO) format country code for where your organization is legally registered.

 Step 4.
 Configuring Nginx to use the SSL Certificate.

-Now we need to configure NGINX to accept our certificates, and redirect our non-HTTPS requests to HTTPS.
-Example configuration for Nginx webserver is as followed:
+Now we need to configure NGINX to accept our certificates and redirect our non-HTTPS requests to HTTPS.
+An example configuration for the Nginx webserver is as followed:

 Now your domain should be accessible via HTTPS!
 Check it out at https://yourdomain.com.

-Congratulation’s!
+Congratulations!
 You have successfully installed LetsEncrypt.
 Thanks for using this tutorial for installing LetsEncrypt SSL with Nginx on your Ubuntu 15.04 system.
-For additional help or useful information, we recommend you to check the official LetsEncrypt SSL web site.
+For additional help or useful information, we recommend you check the official LetsEncrypt SSL website.